 Telogen Effluvium

-Temporary hair shedding caused by stress, illness, or hormonal changes.
+Temporary hair shedding triggered by stress, illness, or hormonal changes.

 Common Age